Families in Anchorage now have access to outpatient youth mental health care in a dedicated setting

 View the full report here.

-— Comment from parent whose son received care at the PACC
+— Comment from parent whose child received care at the PACC

-“We launched the PACC to ensure additional access and to create a space that is truly child and adolescent friendly,” said Tara Lovin-Curry, director, clinic operations, Providence Medical Group – Alaska.
+“We opened the PACC to expand access and create a space that is truly child- and adolescent‑friendly,” said Tara Lovin-Curry, director, clinic operations, Providence Medical Group – Alaska.
 “The remodeled environment provides a welcoming, developmentally aligned setting for patients and families.”

 Facebook